 To increase output, change your thoughts or your feelings

-The key to how to easily get moving and increase your Output is to change what you are thinking or feeling.
+The key to how to easily get moving and increase Output is to change what you are thinking or feeling.
 Changing one influences the other.
 We need to look no further than the sporting world for evidence of this.
-Athletes have the ability to produce winning performances even if they feel nervous and have doubting thoughts in their head.
-They practice the skill of mental rehearsal and visualisation and literally create a movie in their mind of themselves doing a masterful performance.
-Their thoughts align with what they want; a winning performance.
-Our belief and expectation strengthen because our brain doesn’t differentiate between what is real and what is imaginary.
-Most noteworthy, when they add in physical practice, champion performances occur.
+Athletes have the ability to produce winning performances even though they feel nervous and have doubts.
+They practice the skill of mental rehearsal and visualisation and create a movie of their ideal performance in their mind.
+Using all their senses they literally wire in a winning performance to their mind and body.
+Consistency is the key here.
+With practice and over time, belief strengthens and expectation rises.
+Furthermore, the brain doesn’t differentiate between what is real and what is imaginary.
+It uses the same circuits.
+Most noteworthy, when athletes add in physical practice, champion performances occur.

-While I can highly recommend visualisation for boosting your long term results, here are a few alternative ways that will help you how to easily get moving fast.
+While I can highly recommend visualisation for boosting your long term results, here are a few other solutions for how to easily get moving fast.

-- Change your thinking.
+1. Change your thinking.
 Instead of focusing on the negative, interrupt the pattern.
-Create some default questions when you are aware of losing focus and catch yourself in a stuck pattern.
-For example, ‘what can I do to get unstuck right now?’
+Create a set of default questions when you are aware of losing focus and catch yourself in being distracted.
+For example, ‘What can I do to get unstuck right now?’
 ‘Is there anyone who can help me?’
 ‘What is the one tiny action I can do right now?’
 Asking better questions helps lead your mind in a new direction.
 Similarly, the question itself presupposes the question, how to easily get unstuck?
+It also helps you build curiosity an essential skill for success.
 Furthermore, asking great questions also increases your sense of happiness.

-- Create a sense of urgency using your brain’s natural bias of doing things that are urgent now.
+2. Create a sense of urgency using your brain’s natural bias of doing things that are urgent now.
 We even have a name for this.
 The urgency effect.
-Imagine you have a deadline of one hour, to get unstuck.
+Imagine you have a deadline of one hour, to complete your task.
 After this time you are off to do something you enjoy.
 By asking ‘How can I achieve a day’s outcome in the next hour?’ creates a sense of urgency.
 This will shift your mind instantly.

-- Stop and notice how you feel.
-Ask ‘what do I need right now?’
+3. Stop and notice how you feel.
+Ask ‘What do I need right now?’
 Perhaps you are simply hungry or feeling tired.
 Maybe you need to fuel your body with a healthy snack, or simply drink a glass of water?
 Our brains use vast amounts of energy to keep functioning optimally.
 Dehydration diminishes our capacity for performance and makes us sluggish.

 Practice daydreaming to change how you feel

-This equation is the key for how to easily get moving and unstuck
+This equation is the solution for how to easily get moving

 In conclusion, this equation has the power to help you to easily get moving faster.
 Moreover, getting more done and raising your productivity.
-Remember, procrastination isn’t no action.
-The action you take may be interesting but not necessarily important.
-It is often pleasurable but scores very low on the output scale.
+Procrastination isn’t inaction.
+It’s still action, however it may be interesting but not important; pleasurable but scoring low on the output scale.
 Furthermore, it is one reason why you don’t do the things you know are good for you.